maryamkarimi/map-reducer-python/Part3/readme.md

 ## **Notes**
 * This solution consists of two mapReducers.
 * The first MR counts the frequency of every bigram in a single document.
-* The second MR recieves the output of first MR as input and counts the total number of bigrams that only appear once in a document.
+* The second MR receives the output of first MR as input and counts the total number of bigrams that only appear once in a document.
 * All the code is written in Python 2.6.6.
 * To test the mappers and reducers using pipes use: